 A Statewide Collaborative Supporting NGSS Implementation in California

 Designed to support the implementation of the California Next Generation Science Standards (CA NGSS), the CA NGSS Collaborative was formed in 2015.
-The CA NGSS Collaborative is a joint effort of the California Department of Education, California Science Project, California Science Teachers Association, CCSESA, and the K-12 Alliance @WestEd.
+The CA NGSS Collaborative is a joint effort of the California Department of Education, California Science Project, California Association of Science Educators, CCSESA, and the K-12 Alliance @WestEd.
 Together the Collaborative develops and delivers the statewide NGSS Rollouts and in 2018 developed and released the California NGSS Toolkit for Instructional Material Evaluation (CA NGSS TIME).

 CA NGSS Collaborative Resources

 - CA NGSS STATEWIDE IMPLEMENTATION PROFESSIONAL LEARNING #1

 The California NGSS Statewide Implementation: Building Student Sensemaking Through Disciplinary Literacy is an online professional learning experience designed for K-12 academic coaches, administrators, curriculum leads, and teacher leaders to deepen their understanding and implementation of teaching practices to advance student science understanding.

 The online experience is 12 hours in total and is offered with different meeting options during the school year (see below for dates and times).
 The learning sessions are divided into four science and literacy-specific strands (reading, notebooking, discourse, and argumentation).
 Choose from the following dates:

 |January 28-29, 2021